catpunk3077/catpunk3077/README.md

 <div>
   <p>
-    Hello new commers, my name is <b>Schrödinger</b> a chubby blue cybrog cat are live in somewhere of Southeast Asia (SEA) region that who studying in blachor degree of computer science and interested computer and technology since 10.
+    Hello new commers, my name is <b>Schrödinger</b> a chubby blue cybrog cat are live in somewhere of Southeast Asia (SEA) region that who studying in bachelor degree of computer science and interested computer and technology since 10.
 I love trying to code in many different proramming language, hopping and hacking some old and new technology that I interested for fun and enjoy to setup some homelab and IT infrastructure in my house.
   </p>